portfedh/portfedh/README.md

   </a>
 </p>

 I'm a software engineer, living in Mexico City, with a background in real estate, and finance.
+Currently focused on building full-stack applications using React, TypeScript, React Native, and Next.js.

 - 🔧 I’m currently working on:
-    - Working on ReactNative app for [Salsa Candela](https://www.salsa-candela.com).
+    - React Native app for [Salsa Candela](https://www.salsa-candela.com)

 - 📚 I’m also learning:
+   - Next.js
+   - TypeScript
-   - Next Js
+   - AWS

 - Checkout my [website](https://pablocruz.io/) for more information on my coding interests or my [upwork profile](https://www.upwork.com/freelancers/~019782e918ca619479)

 - 💬 Let's have a [coffeechat.](https://calendly.com/portfedh/cofee-chat)